 MMG declares force majeure on supply from Las Bambas copper mine - sources

-BEIJING, April 9 (Reuters) - Australia-based miner MMG Ltd 1208.HK has declared force majeure on supplies from Las Bambas copper mine in Peru, two sources from smelters told Reuters on Thursday.
+BEIJING, April 9 (Reuters) - Australia-based miner MMG Ltd 1208.HK has declared force majeure on copper concentrate supplies from its Las Bambas mine in Peru, four sources told Reuters on Thursday.

-MMG, owned by China Minmetals, has given notice to customers on their force majeure due to the lockdown in Peru to contain the spread of the COVID-19 pandemic caused by the novel coronavirus, the sources said.
+MMG, owned by China Minmetals Corp CHMIN.UL, has notified customers of the force majeure, which is due to a lockdown in the South American country as it looks to contain the spread of the COVID-19 pandemic caused by the novel coronavirus, said the sources, three of whom are with major Chinese smelters.

 Companies invoke force majeure when they cannot meet their contractual obligations due to circumstances beyond their control.